-Adrenaline (epinephrine) injected into the outer mid-thigh muscle is the first line treatment for potentially life threatening, severe allergic reactions (anaphylaxis).
-Adrenaline is a natural hormone released by the body in response to stress.
-When injected, adrenaline rapidly reverses the effects of anaphylaxis by reducing throat swelling, opening the airways, and maintaining heart function and blood pressure.
-Adrenaline autoinjectors contain a single, fixed dose of adrenaline, and have been designed to be given by non-medical people, or by the patient themselves (if they are not too unwell).
+Adrenaline (epinephrine) injected into the outer mid-thigh muscle is the first line treatment for life threatening severe allergic reactions (anaphylaxis).
+Adrenaline rapidly reverses the effects of anaphylaxis by reducing throat swelling, opening airways, maintaining heart function and blood pressure.
+Adrenaline autoinjectors have been designed for use in emergencies by non-medical people, including patients themselves (if they are well enough).

 Allergen avoidance is essential in the management of severe allergies to foods, insects and drugs (medications).
 It is important to have strategies in place to minimise the risk of exposure to allergens that that can result in anaphylaxis.

 Allergen minimisation can be useful in the management of allergic rhinitis (hay fever).
 If it is possible to identify the causative allergen/s, minimising exposure to the confirmed allergens may reduce symptoms.

 Allergic rhinitis medications include non-sedating antihistamines (tablets, syrups, nasal sprays, eye drops), intranasal corticosteroid (INCS) sprays, sprays containing a combination of INCS and antihistamine, salt water nasal sprays and rinses.

 Allergen immunotherapy (also known as desensitisation) reduces the severity of allergy symptoms and the need for medications.
 It involves regular administration of gradually increasing doses of allergen extracts, usually over a period of 3-5 years.
 It can be given as injections or as sublingual (under the tongue) tablets, sprays or drops.
 It is usually recommended for severe allergies to stinging insects and allergic rhinitis when symptoms are severe.